+Presence/absence of negative outcome.
 Our findings indicated support for omission bias regardless of outcome valence, which is consistent with a recent replication (Jamison et al., 2020) of Spranca et al. (1991), and supported the notion that omission bias is stronger when the outcome is negative.
-In real life, as outsider observers, we are more likely to be informed about the decision if the outcome is negative compared to when the outcome is neutral.
+In real-life, as outsider observers, we are more likely to be informed about the decision if the outcome is negative compared with when the outcome is neutral.
 This may imply outcome bias in omission bias occur frequently in real-life settings, from daily life judgments to judgments in legal settings.
 Our findings are in line with findings of outcome bias in ethical judgments (Gino et al., 2009).

 Before making a decision, there is no way of knowing for sure if the outcome will be negative, neutral, or positive.
-This may partly explain why omission bias findings are inconsistent and may be weakened or even reversed into general tendencies towards action, compared to outsider judgments of omission vs commission.
+This may partly explain why omission bias findings are inconsistent and may be weakened or even reversed into general tendencies toward action, compared with outsider judgments of omission versus commission.